Prospect21/Hello_World/README.md

 My frist hello world

-initially we created a new project in android studio
+Initially we created a new project in android studio

 When I did see the first layaout a hello world appears by default.